 Dhol Pathak groups play a major role in lending the famous 11-day Ganpati festival in India a festive fervour.
 Most Ganpati Pandals boast of a different group of Dhol Pathak representing them.
 The sound of the Dhol and Tasha reverberates through the city.

-I hung out with a Dhol Pathak group in Mumbai which is made up of 60 women.
-I focussed on profiling three of their performers, ranging from the age of twelve to fifty.
+The Quint caught up with a Dhol Pathak group in Mumbai which is made up of 60 women.

 Apurva Rohan Gawde in her late 30’s has been performing for more than 3 years.
 Her family has continuously encouraged her to pursue her passion.
 In fact after she got married she convinced her husband to start playing in the group and today they both perform in the group together.

 Hema Ravi, a 50-year-old dhol enthusiast used to be a software programmer until she left everything to become a Yoga instructor.
 This senior lady of the group brings in the most amount of energy during the performances.
 Hema Jii advises women to stop watching daily soaps and instead get out and be part of creative groups like these.

 The members of Dhol Pathaks belong to different sects and age-groups.